EDJINEDJA/EDJINEDJA/README.md

 * 🌱 I love to discuss about mathematics ingineering end automatic trading
 * 🤝 I'm seeking to collaborate with other content creators
 * ✨ Hobbies : i like to play  football and basketball, i love dance also
-* ✔️ 2022 project is to found an amazing company in wich i will develope my data science skills
+* ✔️ 2023 The project involves writing several amazing papers to contribute to the research field.

 ### Join me